hayleyev/website-stuff/content/about/_index.md

 > "Like a cat, she has the gift of an enhanced sight.
 She reads the darkness and translates her analytical and sensible vision into words.
 It is truly inspiring to collaborate with her."

 ###### — Marie-Lou Desmeules, living sculpture artist

+> "Meticulous, intelligent, trustworthy—Hayley Evans is a gifted editor whose keen eyes and sharp red pencil have vastly improved the two book manuscripts I have sent her way.
+I am in awe of her uncanny ability to catch typographical errors, factual inconsistencies, and inelegant prose.
+Her calm professionalism and commitment to precision are unparalleled.
+I look forward to future collaborations."

+###### — Allana Lindgren, Associate Professor, Co-Editor of The Modernist World and Moving Together